-These initial simulation results would seem to suggest some rather simple rules of thumb: put an MPA of sufficient size on an at least somewhat overexploited population and one can expect large and potentially detectable results.
+These initial simulation results suggest some rather simple rules of thumb: put an MPA of sufficient size on an at least somewhat overexploited population and one can expect large and potentially detectable results.
 However, the MPA literature highlights a large number of variables beyond simply size and fishing pressure that can affect performance.
 To address this, we examined the variability in expected MPA effects across each of the two major axes (pre-MPA depletion and MPA size).
 As both MPA size and pre-MPA depletion increase, the potential for a large MPA effect increases.
 However, for both variables even at extremely large or extremely small values a wide range of MPA effects were possible (though as we might expect the effect of pre-MPA depletion, in other words fishing pressure, was much clearer than MPA size alone) (Fig.4-B).

 To put these results into context, the FAO estimates that 7% of the worlds fisheries with status estimates fall into the relatively unexploited category (roughly depletion less than 50%), 60% fall into the fully fished category (roughly depletion 50%-70%), and 33% fall into the heavily fished category (roughly depletion greater than 70%) (55), though works that include a broader range of fisheries estimate that 50% or more of stocks to fall into the heavily fished category (57, 58).
 The regional effects of MPA networks covering 25% or less of a species range may be difficult to detect in many places with already well-managed fisheries, while for that size we might expect clearer effects in less-managed locations (though that of course ignores the complication of compliance with MPA regulations).
-Within these broad guidelines though a wide range of outcomes are possible: as a starting place users can use the bio-economic MPA simulation model developed for this paper to explore potential outcomes for specific MPAs using an interactive web application available at danovando.shinyapps.io/simmpa.
+Within these broad guidelines, a wide range of outcomes are possible: as a starting place users can use the bio-economic MPA simulation model developed for this paper to explore potential outcomes for specific MPAs using an interactive web application available at danovando.shinyapps.io/simmpa.

 Figure 4: Simulated MPA effect sizes as a function of percent of species’ range inside MPA, and pre-MPA depletion.
 Pre-MPA depletion is a measure of fishing pressure, where 0 means that the population is unfished, and 1 means that the population is extinct in the time period immediately prior to MPA implementation.
 A) shows median MPA effects across range in MPA and pre-mpa depletin.
 Panel B shows distribution of simulations across range in MPA and pre-mpa depletion separately.